Duala people: German administration

 Opposition to German rule followed the annexation.
 Prince Lock Priso still favored the British and staged a rebellion in December 1884.
 Around this same time, King Bell faced off against his own people, who were largely opposed to the German rule.
 Bell then found himself up against the other Duala chiefs in the Duala War, which was fought over the killing of a Bonaberi Duala and Bell's alleged refusal to share his profits with the other sub-lineages.
 Germany stopped the conflict when one of its nationals was killed.
 Bell survived, but his power had diminished significantly.

 Realising that the Duala would never again follow the rule of a single king, the Germans instead played the competitors against one another.
 They supported the weaker King Bell to counter the powerful King Akwa.

 The Germans initially ruled from Douala, which they called Kamerunstadt, but they moved their capital to the Bakweri settlement of Buea in 1901.

 Years of contact with Westerners and a high level of literacy had allowed a literate upper class of clerks, farmers, and traders to emerge.
-This class were familiar with European law and conventions, which allowed them to pressure the German colonial government with petitions, legal proceedings, and special interest groups to oppose unpopular or unfair policies.
+This class was familiar with European law and conventions, which allowed them to pressure the German colonial government with petitions, legal proceedings, and special interest groups to oppose unpopular or unfair policies.
 A series of these began in 1910, when the German administration initiated a new poll tax, attempted to seize lands in Douala township, and then tried to oust the native population from the town completely.
 King Bell's successor, King Rudolf Duala Manga Bell tried to rally resistance by sending emissaries to visit the leaders of island groups.
 Duala Manga Bell had many allies.
 Cameroonian kings held together.
 King Bell's closest ally, kindred and best friend was King Ekandjoum Joseph, whom he visited when he was persecuted by the Germans.
 The latter king resisted and refused until his death to cooperate with the German administration, which he did not trust.

 German pretended that Ibrahim Njoya of the Bamum tipped the Germans off, and Bell and his collaborators were executed in 1914 for high treason.